jamiemccrindle/async-iterator-benchmarks/docs/BLOG.md

 ## Cancellation and avoiding leaks

-Neither promises nor async iterators have a way to cancel them.
+Neither promises nor async iterators have a reliable way to cancel them.
 There is a TC39 proposal for cancellation of asynchronous operations but it is still at stage 1.

 In the example below, we create an async iterable that gets stuck waiting for an upstream async iterable that never ends.
 Even though we call `return()` on it,